-According to the Centers for Disease Control and Prevention (CDC), choking rates are highest for babies under one year old.
+According to the Centers for Disease Control and Prevention (CDC), choking rates are highest for babies under the age of 1.
 The majority of kids’ choking injuries are caused by food.
 There are three basic steps in keeping kids safe from choking:

 Tips to prevent choking among babies